UP | HOME

 Footnote 3 describes another possible drawback.

-We don’t propose that they be the only taxes for a society.
-Natural resource taxes should make up the majority of government revenue, but each of the following taxes have important functions in society:
+We don’t propose that natural resource taxes be the only taxes for a society.
+They should make up the majority of government revenue, but each of the following taxes have important functions in society:

 Lastly, see the Georgism FAQs page, the Henry George AI Robot, or the Georgism Subreddit for any other questions you may have.